Key rules under the ACL

 • supplier obligations about the way in which consumers are approached;

-• supplier disclosure obligations about the making of contracts;
+• supplier disclosure obligations about making contracts;

-• consumer rights, including a 10-day cooling-off right and the right to terminate a contract after the 10-day cooling-off period in various circumstances; and
+• consumer rights, including a 10-day cooling-off right and the right to terminate a contract after the cooling-off period in various circumstances; and

 • supplier obligations about post-contractual behaviour.